cryptonector/ctp/README.md

 > NOTE: This repo is mirrored at https://github.com/cryptonector/ctp and https://github.com/nicowilliams/ctp

 # Q: What is it?
-A: A user-land-RCU-like API for C
+A: A user-land-RCU-like API for C, permissively licensed

-This repository's only current feature is a read-copy-update (RCU) like, thread-safe variable (TSV) for C.  More C thread-primitives may be added in the future, thus the repository's name.
+This repository's only current feature is a read-copy-update (RCU) like, thread-safe variable (TSV) for C.  More C thread-primitives may be added in the future, thus the repository's name being quite generic.

 A TSV lets readers safely keep using a value read from the TSV until they read the next value.
 Memory management is automatic: values are automatically destroyed when the last reference to a value is released whether explicitly, or implicitly at the next read, or when a reader thread exits.
+References can also be relinquished manually.
 Reads are _lock-less_ and fast, and _never block writers_.
 Writers are serialized but otherwise interact with readers without locks, thus writes *do not block reads*.

+> In one of the two implementations included readers only execute atomic
+> memory loads and stores, though they loop over that when racing with a
+> writer.
+As aligned loads and stores are typically atomic on modern
+> archictures, this means no expensive atomic operations are needed --
+> not even a single atomic increment or decrement.

 This is not unlike a Clojure `ref`, or like a Haskell `msync`.
 It's also similar to RCU, but unlike RCU, this has a very simple API with